ddelgiudice/ddelgiudice.github.io/index.md

 <audio id="player" src="/images/DG_surname.mp3"></audio>

 Dr. Del Giudice earned a PhD degree from the [Institute of Technology in Zurich](https://ethz.ch/en/the-eth-zurich/portrait/rankings.html), an MSc from the [École Polytechnique](https://www.timeshighereducation.com/world-university-rankings/ecole-polytechnique-federale-de-lausanne), and a BSc from the [University of Bologna](https://www.timeshighereducation.com/world-university-rankings/university-bologna#survey-answer).
-After having conducted research at [Stanford](https://dge.carnegiescience.edu/) and [NCSU](https://www.ccee.ncsu.edu/research/ewc/), now he is working at a Fortune 500 company to better quantify a variety of risks (e.g., due to market movements, operations, pandemics, lack of diversification).
+After having conducted research at [Stanford](https://dge.carnegiescience.edu/) and [NCSU](https://www.ccee.ncsu.edu/research/ewc/), he is now managing a data science team at a Fortune 500 company to better quantify a variety of risks (e.g., due to market movements, operations, pandemics, lack of diversification).

 <img src="images/Da_fe20.png" width="600" />